httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 internationalized domain names SHALL be canonicalized according to the scheme in Section 10 of {{!RFC6797}}.

+The UA stores Known Expect-CT Hosts and their associated Expect-CT directives.
+This data is collectively known as a host's "Expect-CT" metadata".

+### Missing or Malformed Expect-CT Header Fields

+If an HTTP response does not include an Expect-CT header field that conforms to the grammar specified in {{response-header-field-syntax}}, then the UA MUST NOT update any Expect-CT metadata.

 ### Expect-CT Header Field Processing

 If the UA receives, over a secure transport, an HTTP response that includes an